jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (13B) For the purposes of this Act, where—the amount recovered is deemed to be consideration received for a supply of services performed in the course of that insurer's taxable activity, and a supply of services is deemed to be performed on the day of the insurer's receipt of the amount.
   (a) an insurer recovers an amount (other than aggravated or exemplary damages) as a result of the exercise of rights acquired by subrogation under a contract of insurance; and
   (b) a deduction under section 20(3)﻿(d) has been allowed to the insurer for the payment to which the recovered amount relates—
+(13C) Subsection (13D) applies when—
+  (a) a registered person is a member of a unit title body corporate; and (b) the unit title body corporate pays a distribution to the registered person for which the unit title body corporate is allowed a deduction under section 20(3)﻿(j).
+(13D) A distribution the registered person referred to in subsection (13C) receives from the unit title body corporate is deemed to be consideration received for a supply of services performed by the registered person—
+  (a) to the extent to which the registered person is using the unit to make taxable supplies; and (b) on the day the registered person receives the distribution; and (c) in the course or furtherance of the registered person’s taxable activity.
 (14) If a supply is charged with a tax under section 8, but section 11, 11A, 11AB, 11B, or 11C requires part of the supply to be charged at the rate of 0%, that part of the supply is treated as being a separate supply.
 (14B) If part of a supply of an equity security or participatory security is the supply of a right to receive supplies of goods and services that are not exempt supplies, the supply of the right is treated as being a supply of goods and services made for a consideration.
-(15) When either of the following supplies are included in a supply, they are deemed to be a separate supply from the supply of any other real property that is included in the supply:
+(15) When any of the following supplies are included in a supply, they are deemed to be a separate supply from the supply of any other real property that is included in the supply:
   (a) a supply of a principal place of residence:
   (b) a supply referred to in section 14(1)﻿(d):
   (c) a supply that a person elects to apply section 6(3)﻿(e):